xeome/xeome/TEMPLATE.md

 Here is a list of my **projects** that are worth mentioning:

 - [riscv-kernel](https://github.com/xeome/riscv-kernel): A RISC-V kernel written in C and assembly.
 This project aims to implement a bare-metal kernel for the RISC-V ISA from scratch.
-- [af_xdp-l2fwd](https://github.com/xeome/af_xdp-l2fwd): Kernel bypass using AF_XDP.
-This project implements high performance packet forwarding to userspace using AF_XDP.
+- [XSKNet](https://github.com/xeome/XSKNet): A high performance custom networking stack for Linux using XDP and XSK.
+Bypasses the kernel network stack and receives/transmits packets directly from/to the network card.
 - [JCC](https://github.com/xeome/jcc): This is a self hosting C compiler I have been writing from scratch.
 - [Zmem](https://github.com/xeome/zmem): A Linux memory monitoring program that displays detailed information about virtual memory.
 - [xm32](https://github.com/xeome/xm32-vm): xm32 is a custom 32-bit fantasy CPU architecture and virtual machine written in rust.